 Times Higher Education World University Rankings

-The University of Amsterdam is ranked 77th in the 2014-15 THE World University Rankings.
-Five other Dutch universities are listed in the top 100, and almost all Dutch universities can be found in the top 200.
+The University of Amsterdam is ranked 58th in the 2015-16 THE World University Rankings.
+Eight other Dutch universities are listed in the top 100, and almost all Dutch universities can be found in the top 200.

 The ranking methodology was developed using 13 performance indicators.
 These indicators fall into five categories with different weightings in the final ranking score: citations (30%), research (30%), teaching (30%), international outlook (7.5%), and industry income (2.5%).
 The same indicators are used in the rankings by academic discipline, but are adjusted for each discipline.

 QS World University Rankings

 The QS World University Rankings is based on scores for the quality of research (citations and peer review), student-to-faculty ratio, the proportion of international students and faculty, and the reputation of institutions among employers.
 Compared to other well-known rankings, the QS rankings are heavily based on reputation (among academic peers and employers, adding up to 50% of the total ranking score) and less on quantitative research output data.

 Academic Ranking of World Universities (Shanghai Ranking)

 The Academic Ranking of World Universities (ARWU) is also a global ranking published annually by the Shanghai Jiao Tong University (which is why it is also known as the Shanghai Ranking).
 Institutions are ranked according to the number of Nobel Prizes and Fields Medals awarded to staff members and alumni and the number of citations and articles in Nature and Science.

 The ranking allows for comparison of universities on the basis of a number of research indicators.
-In the 2014 ranking, the UvA ranked 76th in terms of the average number of citations of UvA publications (normalised for field and publication year).
-Fourteen per cent of UvA publications are among the 10% most frequently cited publications in their field each year, the UvA ranked 68 th in the 2015 ranking.
-The UvA also scores well on collaborative articles: 82% of UvA publications have been co-authored with one or more other organisations (89th in the ranking).
+With 14% of publications among the 10% most frequently cited publications in their field each year, the UvA ranked 68 th in the 2015 ranking.
+The UvA also scores well on collaborative articles: 83% of UvA publications have been co-authored with one or more other organisations (86 th in the ranking).
 Over half of all UvA publications have been co-authored with an organisation in another country.